Skip to main content

 So, now that you know your decisions are being hacked, take a deeper dive into the things you may be missing in your job brief.
 Look out for these things before you live the consequences they can cause.
 Identify the hazards and mitigate all the risks – including yourself.

-About the Author: Bill Martin, CUSP, NRP, RN, DIMM, currently works in safety and training for Northline Utilities LLC and Northeast Live Line.
-He has held previous roles as a lineman, line supervisor and safety director.
+About the Author: Bill Martin, CUSP, NRP, RN, DIMM, is the president and CEO of Think Tank Project LLC (www.thinkprojectllc.com).
+He has held previous roles as a lineman, line supervisor, project manager and safety director.

 Editor’s Note: If you’d like more information about this topic, Martin will present “It’s Easy to Miss Something You’re Not Looking For: Critical Thinking and Situational Awareness for Electrical Safety” on April 30 at the iP Utility Safety Conference & Expo in Denton, Texas.
 Visit https://utilitysafetyconference.com for more information and to register.